bitaxis/new-rails-app/README.md

 ## Usage

-Create a fork of this repository.
+Fork or clone this repository.
 Then run this command to create your Rails application:

 ```
 new-rails-app/bin/create my-great-application